Curl Fitness

 A preacher bench is a specialized piece of equipment designed specifically for preacher curls.
 It provides support for the upper arms, reducing the involvement of other muscles and maximizing bicep isolation.
 Preacher benches typically have adjustable settings to accommodate individuals of different heights and arm lengths.

-See also Impact Fitness
+See also Choice Fitness

 Resistance Bands